 If you've ever wondered what the white stripes on chicken breasts are, prepare to be utterly disgusted.
 As it turns out, these marks do not belong on chicken — not even raw chicken.
 Instead, they're a telltale sign that something was wrong with the bird's muscles.

-Raw chicken with a white stripe means that the animal had a muscle disorder.
-Even though the chicken is obviously no longer alive, its muscle disorder can affect what you get from eating it, according to a 2013 study published in the Italian Journal of Animal Science.
-This is no reason to panic and throw away tonight's dinner: Your overall health is not in danger.
-But the news still isn't exactly good.
+A raw chicken with a white stripe means that the bird had a muscle disorder while alive, which could in turn affect your nutritional intake, according to a 2013 study published in the Italian Journal of Animal Science.
+Though there's no reason to panic and throw away tonight's dinner, the news isn't exactly great either.

-This condition ups the fat content of the meat by a whopping 224 percent and lowers the amount of protein — one of the biggest nutritional benefits we normally get from eating chicken breasts.
-On top of that, a 2016 study by University of Arkansas and Texas A&M says this condition also "negatively impacts meat quality" before you get a chance to pop the cooked poultry in your mouth.
+The white stripes form on the chicken's meat when the muscle disorder develops.
+Scientists believe that the condition happens when chickens get too big in too short of a period of time.
+This disorder ups the fat content of the meat by a whopping 224 percent and lowers the amount of protein, which is one of the biggest nutritional benefits we normally get from eating chicken breasts.
+On top of that, a 2016 study by the University of Arkansas and Texas A&M says this condition also "negatively impacts meat quality" by affecting several cooking factors, such as decreasing its marinade uptake.

-A spokesman for the National Chicken Council told Buzzfeed that these white stripes only affect a "small percentage of chicken meat," and that a stripe "does not create any health or food safety concerns for people."
-Generally, as long as it's not breaded or fried, chicken is still an overall healthy food choice.
+Though a spokesman for the National Chicken Council told BuzzFeed that these white stripes only affect a "small percentage of chicken meat" and that a stripe "does not create any health or food safety concerns for people," it never hurts to be mindful of the products we put into our bodies.
+As long as it's not breaded or fried, chicken remains an overall healthy food choice.